Brown Sugar Rub For Smoked Salmon

 The wood pellets in the wood pellet grill on this salmon recipe can be whatever you have in your smoker.
 I used mesquite pellets this time around, but a fruit blend pellet would work as well .

-Layout your fillet’s skin side down on the wet cedar board.
+Lay your fillet skin side down on the wet cedar board.
 You could rub the salmon fillet skin with a bit of olive oil, I just stick mine directly on the board.

-Rub down the skin with the brown sugar rub and then rub over the fillet part on the top part of Salmon.
+Rub down the skin with the brown sugar rub and then rub over the fillet part of the salmon.

 I smoked my brown sugar salmon at 200 degrees for one hour and 250 degrees for one more hour.
 There is no exact time to smoke the salmon filet, smoke to temperature, not to a set time.